nodejs/node/doc/api/permissions.md

 * The Permission Model is initialized after the Node.js environment is set up.
   However, certain flags such as `--env-file` or `--openssl-config` are designed to read files before environment initialization.
 As a result, such flags are not subject to the rules of the Permission Model.
+The same applies for V8 flags that can be set via runtime through `v8.setFlagsFromString`.
 * OpenSSL engines cannot be requested at runtime when the Permission Model is enabled, affecting the built-in crypto, https, and tls modules.
 * Using existing file descriptors via the `node:fs` module bypasses the